Board Bringup

 • Add the libdram patch file to meta-<board_name>/recipes-bsp/libdram/files/.

-• Add the patch PATH to SRC_URI variable in libdram-lk.bbappend.
+• Add the patch path to SRC_URI variable in libdram-lk.bbappend.

 • Add symbolic link to libdram.bbappend.